radosimarmata/radosimarmata/README.md

 I'm Rado Simarmata, a passionate programmer with 4 years of experience in software development.
 I specialize in building robust and scalable applications.

-## About Me
-- 🎓 **Education**: Bachelor of Engineering in Software Engineering from Universitas Gunadarma.
-- 💼 **Current Role**: Software Engineer at PT Data Sains Inteknova since March 2022.
-- 🧠 **Interests**: AI for automation, cross-platform app development with Flutter, and web scraping.

 ## Get in Touch
 - 📫 **Email**: [simarmatarado@gmail.com](mailto:simarmatarado@gmail.com)
 - 💼 **LinkedIn**: [Rado HT Simarmata](https://www.linkedin.com/in/radohtsimarmata)